factorhouse/hsx/README.md

 ## FAQs

 ### What about performance?

-Migrating from Reagent you will objectively find massive performance wins for your application because:
+When migrating from Reagent you will objectively find performance wins for your application by:

-* You ditch the years of baggage Reagent has carried (RAtoms, reactions, batched updates, class components etc)
-* You get the performance improvements found in [recent React versions](https://vercel.com/blog/how-react-18-improves-application-performance) by staying closer to the React core
+- **Embracing concurrent rendering** - allowing React to [interrupt, schedule, and batch updates more intelligently](https://vercel.com/blog/how-react-18-improves-application-performance).
+- **Eliminating class-based components**, which Reagent relied on under the hood, removing unnecessary rendering layers (via `:f>`) and improved interop with React libraries.
+- **Fixing long-standing Reagent interop quirks** — such as the well-documented [controlled input hacks](https://github.com/reagent-project/reagent/issues/619).

+When profiling our real-world, enterprise grade product ([Kpow](https://factorhouse.io/kpow)) we saw 4x fewer commits without the overall render duration blowing out after switching to HSX.
+More details [here]().

-### What about RAtoms (local state)?
+### What about Ratoms (local state)?

 HSX components are just React function components under the hood with a bit of syntactic sugar.